awsdocs/amazon-dynamodb-developer-guide/doc_source/bp-general-nosql-design.md

 **How NoSQL design is different**
 + By contrast, you shouldn't start designing your schema for DynamoDB until you know the questions it will need to answer\.
 Understanding the business problems and the application use cases up front is essential\.
 + You should maintain as few tables as possible in a DynamoDB application\.
-Most well designed applications require only *one* table\.

 ## Approaching NoSQL Design<a name="bp-general-nosql-design-approach"></a>